Non-Archimedean and motivic stationary phase formulas: The non-Archimedean local field case

-The function $\theta$ is a Schwartz-Bruhat function because it has a compact support by definition and it is locally constant thanks to the following two points: \begin{itemize} \item since the function $\varphi$ is locally constant and the map $T$ is an open map, the function $y \longmapsto \varphi(x_0 + T^{-1}(y))$ is locally constant;
+The function $\theta$ is a Schwartz--Bruhat function because it has a compact support by definition and it is locally constant thanks to the following two points: \begin{itemize} \item since the function $\varphi$ is locally constant and the map $T$ is an open map, the function $y \longmapsto \varphi(x_0 + T^{-1}(y))$ is locally constant;

-\item the function $y \longmapsto \abs{\det\Jac T^{-1}(y)}$ is continuous and with discrete values (by formula \eqref{eq:absolute-value}, its range is included in the discrete set $\{q_\KK^\ell\}_{\ell \in \ZZ}$ since the map~$T^{-1}$ is a diffeomorphism and so its jacobian is nonzero), so it is locally constant. \end{itemize}
+\item the function $y \longmapsto \abs{\det\Jac T^{-1}(y)}$ is continuous and with discrete values (by formula~\eqref{eq:absolute-value}, its range is included in the discrete set $\{q_\KK^\ell\}_{\ell \in \ZZ}$ since the map~$T^{-1}$ is a diffeomorphism and so its jacobian is nonzero), so it is locally constant. \end{itemize}